dipenpatel0017/CAPTCHA-Validator/README.md

 - A CAPTCHA will be generated and displayed automatically.
 - Enter the displayed CAPTCHA in the input field.
 - Click the "Submit" button.
 - If the entered CAPTCHA is correct, the form will submit successfully.
-If incorrect, an error message will be displayed
+If incorrect, an error message will be displayed.

 ### Project Structure
  captcha-validation/